MeesterVers/HU-Web-App-Con/README.md

-# Hogeschool Utrecht SIE JAVA Course
+# Hogeschool Utrecht SIE Web Application Construction Course

 This repo contains all the programs and models that a Software - information engineering student at **Hogeschool Utrecht** has to make in the first year.